 Cleaning the oven—including the stove top—is probably one of my top five least favourite things to do.
-Or at least it was until I discovered more natural solutions that actually work!
+Or at least it was until I discovered more natural solutions with these oven cleaning hacks that actually work!
 I hated the stench of chemical cleansers and while they worked really well, I always wondered about the fumes they were giving off!

 The natural solutions do require a little elbow grease but it’s worth it for the gleaming results!
 And even people with self-cleaning ovens will find that they need to do a little extra to get baked on, caked on mess off!